mahaley22/Uncertainty-Sampling/index.md

 mismatched but "good" mismatched but "bad" - low confidence, so it makes sense for example in an Active Learning scenario to go after the low confident mismatches first.
 Put another way, our True Negatives are overwhelmingly concentrated at the high uncertainty percentiles.

 ## Conclusions:
-This is an illustration (with graphs even!) of using uncertainty in ML, using ML as an example.
+This is an illustration (with graphs even!) of using uncertainty in ML, using using a MT system as an example.
 These types of exploration can lead to better error analysis and Active Learning:
 1. Uncertainty is positively correlated with True Negatives; both as an aid for human correct and for the purposes of error analysis and iterating on the model itself.
 2. Interpretibility is aided to some extent with score graphs and "runner-up" token translations
 4. We present a bit of tooling for (better, easier?) exploration and sampling with for underfitting and variance.
 Even if a translation output matches a reference translation, uncertainty can be used for analysis and sampling.